RickRoda/RickRoda.github.io/README.md

 ```
 python manage.py createsuperuser
 ```
 Follow the prompts and create your user account.
-This account will be used to login to the admin panel, which is located in __127.0.0.1:8000/admin__
+This account will be used to login to the admin panel, which is located at URL
+__127.0.0.1:8000/admin__